dfrnt-labs/terminusdb-docs-static/src/app/docs/connect-with-python-client/page.md

 ## Connecting with the Python Client

-Depending on whether you are connecting to an instance you have set up yourself, or whether you are using TerminusCMS in the cloud, there are two different methods of connection.
+Depending on whether you are connecting to an instance you have set up yourself, or whether you are using DFRNT TerminusDB in the cloud, there are two different methods of connection.

 In both cases, you should load TerminusDB in your script with the following: